Susan Davis (politician): Legacy

 Davis was inducted into the San Diego Women's Hall of Fame in 2020.
-On November 29, 2022, the House passed a bill to name a post office in Rolando, San Diego after Davis.
+On November 29, 2022, the House passed a bill to name a post office on El Cajon Boulevard in Rolando, San Diego after Davis.
 President Joe Biden signed the bill into law on December 27, 2022.
 On July 7, 2023, a ceremony was held to rename the former Andrew Jackson Post Office in Rolando after Davis.